fedemantica/vertebrate_insect_GE/README.md

-# Sequence and Expression Divergence of Ancestral Genes in Vertebrates and Insects
+# Sequence and Expression Diversification of Ancestral Genes in Vertebrates and Insects

 This github repository contains the code use to perform the analyses and generate the figures associated with the manuscript titled **"Sequence and Expression Divergence of Ancestral Genes in Vertebrates and Insects"** by Federica Mantica and Manuel Irimia (submitted for publication).